boblemaire/IoTaWatt/Docs/split-phase.rst

 is 230V-240V single phase.
 In North America, the single-phase 240V supply is split so that there are two 120V legs that are typically used for lighting and light-duty appliances.
-To learn more about, see the
+To learn more see the
 `Split-Phase Wiki <https://en.wikipedia.org/wiki/Split-phase_electric_power>`_.

 ------------------------